“What a peculiar privilege has this little agitation of the brain which we call ‘thought’“. ~David Hume

 La Source, the latest documentary from TM, premiered at the AFI-Discovery Channel Silverdocs Documentary Festival in June 2012 where it received a standing ovation and a nomination for the Social Impact Award.
 Narrated by Oscar-nominated actor Don Cheadle (Hotel Rwanda, Iron Man, Oceans Eleven), La Source tells the story of Josue Lajuenesse, a janitor from Princeton University who returns to Haiti after the 2010 earthquake to bring clean water to his small, rural village.
 Hailed as an “artfully shot documentary” by the Washington Post and as an Oscar contender by various news outlets, La Source opened theatrically in New York at the IFC Center and Los Angeles in August 2012.
 It is set for a mid-2013 release on all major digital platforms and DVD.

-Since 2005 Transcendental Media’s work has been seen by an estimated 1 million people between theaters, television, airlines, film festivals, and major digital outlets such as iTunes, Netflix, and Hulu.
-TM is currently developing a scripted feature with the working title Jonathan & Akiko and a new feature documentary about the value of silence called In Pursuit of Silence.
+Since 2005 Transcendental Media’s work has been seen by an estimated 2-3 million people between theaters, television, airlines, film festivals, and major digital outlets such as iTunes, Netflix, and Hulu.
+TM is currently developing a scripted feature, a documentary web series, and a new feature documentary about the value of silence called In Pursuit of Silence.